 Inventory management is the process of buying, storing, using, packaging, and shipping inventory.
 It covers the warehousing and processing of all goods that a business uses in production and produces.

-A simple way to look at inventory management is as the balancing act between excess inventory and having to wait on an order (read more on backorder meaning) profitable items.
+A simple way to look at inventory management techniques is as the balancing act between excess inventory and having to wait on an order (read more on backorder meaning) profitable items.
 This can be achieved by using the average inventory formula.

 Shortages and excesses can indicate problems in inventory forecasting, production efficiency, and raw material acquisition.
 And they can have a big impact on a business’s bottom line.
 To thread the needle of optimal inventory operations, companies rely on inventory management to hit their inventory management KPI.